 Chipmunks

-Eastern chipmunks mate in early spring as well as in early summer, and give birth to 4-5 babies twice every year.
+Eastern chipmunks mate in early spring and again in early summer.
+They give birth to 4-5 babies twice every year.
 Western chipmunks breed only once a year.
-The gestation period is of about 30 days.
-The young ones start collecting their food on their own after about 8 weeks.
+The gestation period is about 30 days.
+Young chipmunks start collecting their own food after about 8 weeks.

 Squirrels

-Squirrels breed once or twice a year and give birth to a varying number of kittens (2-8) after three to six weeks, depending on species.
-Kittens being blind, depend on their mothers for 2-3 months.
+Squirrels breed once or twice a year and give birth to 2-8 kittens after three to six weeks, depending on species.
+Kittens are born blind and depend on their mothers for 2-3 months.

 Sound